 But they are not.
 There is also no substitute for closing arguments.
 This is because there is no better way for counsel to engage with the tribunal on open issues.
 Closings provide the ideal forum to answer the arbitrator’s questions and to tie a party’s case to the evidence as it developed over the hearing.
-Good counsel will sacrifice set piece openings and unnecessary cross-examination in order to maximise the benefit of dealing with the tribunal’s question during closing submissions.
+Good counsel will sacrifice set-piece openings and unnecessary cross-examination to maximise the benefit of dealing with the tribunal’s question during closing submissions.

-As a rule of thumb, for a one-week hearing, try always to reserve the Friday (all, or half of it) for oral closings.
+As a rule of thumb, for a one-week hearing, try always to reserve the Friday (all or half of it) for oral closings.
 Prepare and hand out a written, point-form slide deck, in which all essential points are summarised.
-Include, in an electronic version of the deck, hyperlinks to relevant transcript passages, exhibits, witness statements, expert reports and authorities.
-And at the beginning of the week, ask the tribunal, to identify particular points, or questions it would like to see dealt with in closings later in the week.
+In an electronic version of the deck, include hyperlinks to relevant transcript passages, exhibits, witness statements, expert reports and authorities.
+And at the beginning of the week, ask the tribunal to identify particular points or questions it would like to see dealt with in closings later in the week.
 Finally, time the length of your closing in the knowledge that the tribunal is bound to ask questions and to test you.
 If your time allotment is three hours, make sure that it takes you no more than two hours to cover your deck.
 This will leave you the extra hour that you will need to respond to and engage with the tribunal.